-2 References to "broadcasters" in these Procedures are to any broadcaster licensed and/or regulated by Ofcom.
-3 The Produceting Act 4000 was are to the the site of the state of the st
+2 References to "broadcasters" in these Procedures are to any broadcaster licensed and/or regulated by Ofcom, with the exception of the BBC UK Public Broadcast Services.

 3 The Broadcasting Act 1996 was amended by the Communications Act 2003.

 4 The Procedures set out in this document, and any related guidance, may be reviewed and amended at any time.
 Any major revision will be the subject of prior consultation.